toninhoPinto/Trip/peru-and-bolivia.md

 Sat Day 11 (19 April):
 - Early Morning Visit to Machu Picchu: Arrive early at Machu Picchu to avoid the crowds.
 Take a guided tour to learn about the history and significance of the site.
-- Optional Hike: If you're up for it, consider hiking to Huayna Picchu or Machu Picchu Mountain for even more spectacular views.
 - Afternoon: After visiting the site, return to Aguas Calientes and take the train back to Cusco.

 ### Back To Cusco